County Advocacy Hub

 Budget Reports

-Overview of 2023-24 State Budget and Impact to Counties
+Overview of 2024-25 House and Senate Budgets and Impact to Counties

-To read the full NCACC report on the state budget, click here.
+To read the full NCACC 2024-25 House and Senate Budgets report, click here.

 2023-2024 Legislative Goals